 Advantages

-- Financial Stability: Bondora has been well managed in recent years and is now financially very stable.
+- Finances: Bondora has performed very well in recent years and is on a financially stable ground.

 Disadvantages

-- Lack of Transparency: Bondora is yet to publicly communicate the performance of the Go & Grow loan portfolio.
+- Transparency: No public KPIs on investor assets under management or the exact performance of the Go & Grow loan portfolio.

 Bondora Alternatives